In 2012 we formed a partnership with Mariakani Baptist Church in Kenya...

 Helping to arrange visits for individual sponsors to meet their sponsored children.

-Our prayer is that we will be transformed as we draw close to children and families in this poor area of the world and see God’s power in new ways.
+That we, as St Mark’s community, will be transformed as we draw close to children and their families and experience God’s power in new ways.

-If you would like to sponsor a child in Mariakani please email email@example.com
+If you would like to sponsor a child in Mariakani or Mata please email email@example.com